What Is a CDN and How Can It Benefit Your Business?

 How does a CDN work?

-Variables such as where the data is stored and where you access it from contribute to the time it takes you to find what you are looking for.
+Variables, like where the data is stored and where you access it from, contribute to the time it takes you to find what you’re looking for.
 CDNs solve for that by using existing nodes around the world to store, or cache, data so it can be delivered in a timely manner to users nearby.

-For example, let’s say you see a ladder commercial on TV from your home in Orlando.
+For example, let’s say you see an ad for a ladder on TV from your home in Orlando.
 You look it up online to find out more, and click on a video clip.
 If the video is hosted in California, it—as well as any other content from the ladder company—may load and play slowly because of the physical distance it has to travel to get to you.

 What are some potential benefits of using a CDN?